SlenderStone/MessageHandler.Documentation/README.md

  * [Fork](http://help.github.com/forking/) on GitHub
  * Clone your fork locally
- * Work on your feature
+ * Work on your changes
  * Push the commits to GitHub
  * Send a Pull Request on GitHub